prowler-cloud/prowler/docs/tutorials/reporting.md

 ### HTML

-HTML output format has been deprecated.
+HTML output format has been deprecated in favor of the new dashboard, use it with `prowler dashboard`.
+You can read more about it at [here](dashboard.md).

 ### JSON